 The WAMA report showed that for most of the vehicle makes used in the evaluation, the incremental annual cost, up to and including the fourth year of operation, decreases.
 For those vehicles where the incremental cost did not show a steady decrease over the four years, in all cases the incremental cost for year four was substantially lower than the annual cost in the first year and the average annual cost of the vehicle over the three year period.
-This suggests that although the vehicle is lower than the initial depreciation incurred when purchasing another vehicle.
+This suggests that although the vehicle running costs may be increasing, the cost of running the vehicle is lower than the initial depreciation incurred when purchasing another vehicle.